splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/instrument-go-application.rst

 Enable metrics collection
 --------------------------------------

-To enable automatic runtime metric collection, enable the metrics feature using the ``OTLP_METRICS_EXPORTER`` environment variable.
+To enable automatic runtime metric collection, you need to set the ``OTLP_METRICS_EXPORTER`` environment variable.

 .. tabs::